 Spider crabs eat mostly detritus—bits of dead plants and animals—which helps keep the ecosystem free of rotting materials.
 Their eyesight is poor, but they use the sensitive tips of their legs to identify food in the water or mud as they walk.

-Slender, stick-like and mostly transparent, the alien-looking skeleton shrimp is an underwater resident of the mid- to lower-Bay.
-These tiny, gangly amphipods—a type of small crustacean—use their hooked, grasping rear legs to latch on to hydras, sponges and vegetation, leaving their folded front legs free to capture algae, plankton and detritus.
+Slender, stick-like and mostly transparent, the skeleton shrimp is an underwater resident of the mid- to lower-Bay.
+These tiny, gangly amphipods—a type of small crustacean—use their hooked, grasping rear legs to latch on to hydras, sponges and vegetation.
+These alien-like creatures use their folded front legs to capture algae, plankton and detritus.
 Some species of skeleton shrimp can even change color to blend in with their surroundings.

 Crawling, burrowing and covered in tiny appendages, bristle worms can be found along the shorelines, mudflats and shallow waters of the Bay and its rivers.
 More than 110 species of bristle worms—also known as polychaetes, which translates to “many hairs”—have been recorded in the Chesapeake Bay region, including the common clam worm and the creatively-named ice cream cone worm.

 Some species of polychaetes crawl freely throughout the shoreline and shallow waters, while others prefer to tunnel deep into the mud, seldom leaving their tube-like burrows.
-By feeding on plankton, algae and detritus, and being eaten by fish and birds in turn, bristle worms play a key role in the Bay’s food web.
+By feeding on plankton, algae and detritus, and being eaten by fish and birds, bristle worms play a key role in the Bay’s food web.

 Experts aren’t sure where sea roaches are originally from, but the first record of one of these critters in the Chesapeake Bay region occurred in the early 1900s.
 While not a native species, scientists haven’t found a significant negative impact from sea roaches on the native species of the area.